parsiad/MATH-525/index.md

 ### Grading

+The grading scheme is as follows:

+* Assignments: 20%
+* Midterms: 40%
+* Final: 40%

+The lowest of your assignment scores will not count towards your final grade.
+Midterms will be held in class.
+The final is on **April 23rd, 1:30 - 3:30 pm** (room TBA).

 Grades will be posted on Canvas:

 **Section 1:** [https://umich.instructure.com/courses/207895](https://umich.instructure.com/courses/207895)

 **Section 2:** [https://umich.instructure.com/courses/194654](https://umich.instructure.com/courses/194654)

-A grading scheme will be posted soon.

 ## Assignments